hugovalk/elasticsearch-java-demo/README.md

 elasticsearch-java-demo
 =======================

-Demo application of Java Elasticsearch integration.
+This is a demo application that showcases some of the features of the Elasticsearch Java API.